Leo06660/NLP-based-recommender/README.md

 Keywords: Python, Clustering, Classification, Hypothesis Testing

 ### Three main methods to predict which comedians the users may like:
-1. Vectorize comedians and users and use machine learning for prediction.
+1. Vectorize comedians and users and use machine learning for prediction
-2. Practice classic CF.
+2. Practice classic CF
-3. Vectorize nodes in graphs and use machine learning for prediction.
+3. Vectorize nodes in graphs and use machine learning for prediction

 ### Key Findings